Apu Nahasapeemapetilon

-Apu Nahasapeemapetilon is a recurring character in the American animated television series The Simpsons.
-He is an Indian immigrant proprietor who runs the Kwik-E-Mart, a popular convenience store in Springfield, and is known for his catchphrase, "Thank you, come again".
-He was formerly voiced by Hank Azaria and first appeared in the episode "The Telltale Head".
+Apu Nahasapeemapetilon is a character in the American animated television series The Simpsons.
+He mostly appeared in episodes from 1990 to 2017.
+He is an Indian immigrant proprietor who ran the Kwik-E-Mart, a popular convenience store in Springfield, and was known for his catchphrase, "thank you, come again".
+He was voiced by Hank Azaria and first appeared in the episode "The Telltale Head".
 He was named in honor of the title character of The Apu Trilogy by Satyajit Ray.